.

 • Implement strictly followed protocols for the disposal of hazardous waste and contaminated materials.

-• Perform regular maintenance and calibration checks on all lab instruments to ensure they don’t function correctly and don’t contaminate specimens.
+• Perform regular maintenance and calibration checks on all lab instruments to ensure they function correctly and don’t contaminate specimens.

 • Conduct regular health checks for all lab personnel to identify and mitigate any potential sources of contamination (examples: infections or illnesses).